Search for Malaysia Airlines Flight 370: Underwater search (October 2014 – January 2017)

 On 16 April 2015, a tripartite meeting between Malaysian, Australian and Chinese officials was held.
 Over 60 percent of the 60000 km2 priority search area had been searched and, excluding significant delays, the search of the priority search area was expected to be mostly complete by the end of May.
-The countries agreed that if no trace of the aircraft is found in the priority search area, the underwater search would be extended to an additional 60000 km2 of adjacent seafloor.
+The countries agreed that if no trace of the aircraft was found in the priority search area, the underwater search would be extended to an additional 60000 km2 of adjacent seafloor.

 In early May, Fugro Supporter withdrew from the underwater search and offloaded its AUV in Fremantle.
-Sea conditions during the austral winter are too rough to safely launch and recover the AUV and therefore, AUV operations will be suspended during the winter months.
-However, the AUV will be kept ready to assist the search at short notice.
-On 20 June, GO Phoenix left the search area to begin passage to Singapore, where it will be demobilized from search activities.
+Sea conditions during the austral winter are too rough to safely launch and recover an AUV and therefore, AUV operations would be suspended during the winter months.
+However, the AUV would be kept ready to assist the search at short notice.
+On 20 June, GO Phoenix left the search area to begin passage to Singapore, where it would be demobilized from search activities.

 On 17 January 2017, the MV Fugro Equator left the search area after the search of the entire 120000 km2 underwater search area was completed.
-The same day, a joint communiqué is issued by the JACC announcing that the search for Flight 370 was suspended.
-The suspension of the search is in accord with a July 2016 agreement between Australia, Malaysia, and China that the search would be suspended, not ended, upon the completion of the search of the 120000 km2 search area if it yields no evidence of Flight 370 and there is an "absence of credible new evidence leading to the identification of a specific location of the aircraft."
+The same day, a joint communiqué was issued by the JACC announcing that the search for Flight 370 was suspended.
+The suspension of the search was in accord with a July 2016 agreement between Australia, Malaysia, and China that the search would be suspended, not ended, upon the completion of the search of the 120000 km2 search area if it yielded no evidence of Flight 370 and there was an "absence of credible new evidence leading to the identification of a specific location of the aircraft."